KerianFiter/kerian.fiter.net/_pages/wiki.md

 ---
 <!-- wp:paragraph -->

 This is my personal wiki, that I am sharing publicly.
-I'm using [[obsidian|Obsidian]] to write in it.
+I'm using [[obsidian]] to write in it.

 <!-- /wp:paragraph -->